 The BMW M4 replaces the previous M3 Coupe, offering stylish looks and incredible performance

-that extends to wider wheelarches, a menacing power bulge in the bonnet, a deeper front bumper and a quad exhaust set-up.
+Based on the sleek 4 Series, the M4 gets a muscular makeover that extends to wider wheelarches, a menacing power bulge in the bonnet, a deeper front bumper and a quad exhaust set-up.
 Highlights include trademark M car vents cut into the front wings and an integrated tailgate spoiler that takes its cues from the legendary 2003 E46 M3 CSL.

 The M4 gets an equally racy makeover inside, which helps distance it from the normal version.
 As with all M-badged machines, it features blue and red stitching on the steering wheel, plus there’s carbon fibre trim for the dashboard, revised dials and a pair of figure-hugging sports seats in the front.
 The centre console includes the familiar iDrive multimedia controller, too.